vishvAsa/notes/content/artha/skills/communication/negotiation.md

 #### Beware lies
 - Don’t be fooled by smooth-talkers.
 See conning page.
+- Be alert to red flags of dishonesty.
+Eg. The seller said one thing in the beginning ("Don't worry - I have scales"), then, when you're about to complete the transaction ("No scales - just use this measuring cup"), says something else.

 ### Team-work
 - Better coordination among buying team implies lower risk of fraud.